Vachellia planifrons

-The umbrella thorn, (Acacia planifrons), is a species of Acacia of the family Fabaceae.
+The umbrella thorn, (Vachellia planifrons), is a species of Vachellia of the family Fabaceae.
 It is native to India and Sri Lanka.
 It is about 7m high thorny shrub.
 Greyish-brown bark is thick with horizontal markings.
 Leaves are bipinnate, alternate; apex obtuse; margin entire.
 Flowers are white in color.
 Fruit is a pod.

+Taxonomy

+Vachellia planifrons was scientifically described in 1834 by Robert Wight and George Arnott Walker Arnott and named Acacia planifrons.
+Prior to its first valid description Mimosa eburnea was described in 1805, but this name had already been used in 1782.
+In 2014 it was moved to Vachellia by Subramanyam Ragupathy, David Stanley Seigler, John Edwin Ebinger, and Bruce Maslin.
+It has no accepted subspecies and six synonyms.